-Grab the target branches, pinch them with your index finger and thumb and bend them in the direction you want, taking care to crush the stems but keep the surfacesmooth and flat—you are just aiming to break the internal structure.
-While maintaining the pressure, swing the branches back and forth slowly for a few seconds, eventually releasing it where you want it to be.
-The key to the whole process is to crush it gently and shake it back and forth to make sure it doesn’t break—don’t force them, they may snap.
+Grab the target branches, pinch them with your index finger and thumb, and bend them in the direction you want, taking care to crush the stems but keep the surfaces smooth and flat—you are just aiming to break the internal structure.
+While maintaining the pressure, swing the branches back and forth slowly for a few seconds, eventually releasing them where you want them to be.
+The key to the whole process is to crush it gently and shake it back and forth to make sure it doesn’t break—don’t force them, as they may snap.

 Fixing any surface ruptures

 There’s a good chance you’ll go overboard while crushing the branches.
 There may be some tearing on the surface of your branch—don’t worry, there are still ways to remedy it.
 Use duct tape to secure your bends so they can heal properly.
 If your plants are perfect on the outside, then you just need zip ties or a small rope to hold your stems in place—this is important because otherwise, your plants will try to return to their normal shape.
 After all, this is done, all that you need to do is wait.
 The bends you made grow into large knots, delivering more water and nutrients to your plant for better harvests.

 Remove any bandages